tanya-yerm/tanya-yerm/README.md

 - 👋 Hi, I’m @tanya-yerm
 - 👀 I’m interested in automatization of testing
-- 🌱 I’m currently learning how to make effective automized tetst
+- 🌱 I’m currently learning how to make effective automized tests

 <!---